-I am a lecturer in Linguistics and English Language at the University of Manchester.
+I am a Senior Lecturer (Associate Professor) in Linguistics and English Language at the University of Manchester.
 My areas of teaching and research are forensic linguistics, corpus linguistics, register variation and sociolinguistics.

 I offer forensic linguistic consultancy for cases of authorship analysis and I also work on historical cases of disputed authorship.

 Authorship analysis is the application of linguistic methods to shed light on the authorship of a questioned text.
 For instance, it can be used to indicate the most likely author of a text from a sample of suspects or the most likely demographic details of an anonymous author.
 These techniques are commonly adopted in forensic linguistics to solve cases of disputed authorship, including cases of threatening, abusive, or generally malicious texts.

 Most of my research and teaching is dedicated to authorship analysis for forensic linguistics.
 I regularly apply my research to real-life case work for private clients and law enforcement units and I also work on the application of authorship analysis to historical problems of authorship.